CRITICAL THEORIST / INVESTIGATIVE JOURNALIST

 NeEddra James is a critical theorist, investigative journalist, audio producer and writer whose work spans AI/ML, health and science, cultural politics and the political economy of carceral systems.

-Her journalism on grief tech, immigration enforcement, deregulation and perimenopausal ADHD has aired on KALW 91.7 FM and KALX 90.7 FM.
+Her journalism on grief tech, immigration enforcement, the defense tech sector, deregulation and perimenopausal ADHD has aired on KALW 91.7 FM and KALX 90.7 FM.

 Her book, The Cost of Being: A Metabolic Critique of Sovereignty in the Age of Machine Learning, is in progress.